 - A crash was fixed that happened when a dnssec-policy zone that used NSEC3 was reconfigured to enable inline-signing.
 [GL #3591] - In certain resolution scenarios, quotas could be erroneously reached for servers, including any configured forwarders, resulting in SERVFAIL answers being sent to clients.
 This has been fixed.
 [GL #3598] - rpz-ip rules in response-policy zones could be ineffective in some cases if a query had the CD (Checking Disabled) bit set to 1.
 This has been fixed.
 [GL #3247] - Previously, if Internet connectivity issues were experienced during the initial startup of named, a BIND resolver with dnssec-validation set to auto could enter into a state where it would not recover without stopping named, manually deleting the managed-keys.bind and managed-keys.bind.jnl files, and starting named again.
 This has been fixed.
 [GL #2895] - The statistics counter representing the current number of clients awaiting recursive resolution results (RecursClients) could overflow in certain resolution scenarios.
 This has been fixed.
-[GL #3584] - Previously, BIND failed to start on Solaris-based systems with hundreds of CPUs.
+[GL #3584] - Previously, the port in remote servers such as in primaries and parental-agents could be wrongly configured because of an inheritance bug.
+This has been fixed.
+[GL #3627] - Previously, BIND failed to start on Solaris-based systems with hundreds of CPUs.
 This has been fixed.
 [GL #3563] - When a DNS resource record's TTL value was equal to the resolver's configured prefetch "eligibility" value, the record was erroneously not treated as eligible for prefetching.
 This has been fixed.
 [GL #3603]